Cadillac Eldorado: 1991

 1991 was the final year for the eleventh-generation Eldorado.
 New this year was Cadillac's 4.9 liter port fuel injection V-8 engine with GM's 4T60-E electronically controlled four-speed transmission.
 The Cadillac-exclusive "viscous converter clutch" provided smoother shifting under hard acceleration.
 Engine controls were monitored by the GMP4 powertrain control module (PCM), an on-board 64-kilobyte computer.
 A new exhaust set-up with a wider catalytic converter reduced restriction by 38% from 1990, while the 0-60 mph speed went from 9 seconds in 1990 to 8.2 for 1991.
 Revised engine mounts decreased cabin noise and vibration.
 Adaptive suspension, marketed as Computer Command Ride (CCR), automatically adapted the suspension mode to vehicle speed for improved handling and ride comfort; this system was standard on Eldorado and optional on most other Cadillac models.
 The Bosch II anti-lock braking system, previously a $925 option, was made standard, as well as a more powerful 140-amp alternator.

-A $309 electrically heated windshield was a new option, as was the "security package" ($480 on base Eldorado, no-charge on Biarritz or Touring Coupe) which now included remote keyless entry along with automatic door locks with central unlocking.
+A $309 electrically heated windshield became optional, as was the "security package" ($480 on base Eldorado, no-charge on Biarritz or Touring Coupe) which now included remote keyless entry along with automatic door locks and central unlocking.
 A $480 theft-deterrent system was also optional on the base Eldorado and available for no-charge on the Biarritz or Touring Coupe.
 The windshield washer system was revised.